409410016/aicup/README.md

 │   ├── ...
 ```

-Than you can get the result:
+Then you can get the result:
 ![](demo_readme/eval_res.png)

 ## Note